Marouan-el-yassini/Login-page-with-flutter/README.md

 - **Layout:**
   - Centered form with logo
-  - "Forgot password?" and "Sign up" links
+  - "Sign up" links
-  - Material design shadows and animations
+  - Material design shadows

 ---

 ## 🛠️ Customization

-- **Change Logo:**
-  Replace the image in the `assets/` directory and update the path in your code.
 - **Theme Colors:**
   Edit the color values in your `ThemeData` to match your brand.